silvanmelchior/IncognitoPilot/README.md

 https://github.com/silvanmelchior/IncognitoPilot/assets/6033305/05b0a874-6f76-4d22-afca-36c11f90b1ff

 The video shows Incognito Pilot with GPT-4.
-While your conversation and approved code results are sent to OpenAI, your **data is kept locally** on your machine.
+While your conversation and approved code results are sent to OpenAI's API, your **data is kept locally** on your machine.
+The interpreter is running locally as well and processes your data right there.
 And you can go even further and use Llama 2 to have everything running on your machine.

 ## :package: Installation (GPT via OpenAI API)